-The Company has no employees (2022: none).
+The Company has no employees (2023: none).

-The statutory auditor remuneration attributable to the Company of £4,000 (2022: £4,000) is also borne by Sanctuary Housing Association and not recharged.
+The statutory auditor remuneration attributable to the Company of £4,000 (2023: £4,000) is also borne by Sanctuary Housing Association and not recharged.

-Non-audit services associated with the £150 million tap of its existing bond in July 2022 totalling £66,000 (2022: nil) were borne by Sanctuary Housing Association and not recharged.
+No non-audit services were received during the year.
+In the prior year, non-audit services associated with the £150 million tap of the existing bond, totalling £66,000, were borne by Sanctuary Housing Association and not recharged.